Clean incoporation of new time integration methods

 @timok, @bernd, @kweis, @martins and I are currently discussing/developing the incorporation of a generic time integration framework in Dumux.
 In general, time handling is currently problematic in Dumux and leads to a bug in MultiDomain (#792, #619).

-introduce new grid variables concept, where they represent the complete state of a simulation - thus, not only secondary but also primary variables. (see !2285)
+introduce new grid variables concept, where they represent the complete state of a simulation - thus, not only secondary but also primary variables and possibly a time level. (see !2285 (merged))

 PDESolveraccept both assemblers that assemble around given

 SolutionVectorsor more generic

 Variables(see !2291 (merged))